ramirza1/pensieve-project-template/README.md

 ## ✨ Features

-- **Semantic Search**: Find relevant content across all your notes and papers using natural language queries
+- **Hybrid Search:** Find relevant content using semantic similarity, keyword matching (BM25), and metadata boosting — author name searches and specific concepts rank higher
 - **Auto-Summarization**: LLM-generated summaries for each paper and note section
 - **AI Query Snippets**: On-demand, query-focused insights that explain how each result relates to your search
 - **Incremental Indexing**: Only processes new or changed files—fast updates